Ivar Lo-Johansson: Biography

+Works

 Lo-Johansson first came to the literary fore in the mid-1930s with the publication of his novel Godnatt, jord (Good night, earth, 1933) and two short story collections.
 His stories were infused with realistic and detailed depictions of the plight of landless Swedish peasants, known as statare.
-The first of his collection of short stories to be published was Statarna I–II (1936–37; The Sharecroppers), followed by his Jordproletärerna (1941; Proletarians of the Earth, a novel.
+The first of his collection of short stories to be published was Statarna I–II (1936–37; The Sharecroppers), followed by his Jordproletärerna (1941; Proletarians of the Earth).
 Autobiographical to a large extent, these works were nevertheless more than one man's story.
 They were a potent attack on the prevalent social conditions, especially the inequality in Swedish society.
 Lo-Johansson's books combined political astuteness and literary craftsmanship to such a competent degree that they are regarded as the stimulant behind the labor movement that ultimately led to the abolition of indentured farm labor in 1945.

 Lo-Johansson is best known for his memoirs, vivid recollections of the life in Swedish trade-unionist and literary circles of the twenties, thirties and forties.
 He also continued throughout his long life to insist that literature should face the world from the under-dog's perspective.

 Lo-Johansson's works are characterized by a vivid expression of individual human suffering.
-A great example of this motif is character of the farm servant's wife in Only A Mother (1939).
+A great example of this motif is character of the farm servant's wife in the novel Bara en mor (1939, Only A Mother).
 He also explored the conflict between individualism and collectivism extensively in his autobiographical series of eight novels.
-He published the series in the 1950s with The Illiterate (1951).
-He published the last book in the series, The Proletarian Writer in 1960.
+He published the series in the 1950s beginning with Analfabeten (1951, The Illiterate).
+He published the last book in the series, Proletärförfattaren (The Proletarian Writer) in 1960.
 In the 1970s, he wrote numerous short stories dealing with the seven deadly sins.
-In the 1980s, he wrote several memoirs.
+Following his acclaimed memoir Pubertet (1978, Puberty), he wrote a series of three further memoirs Asfalt (1979, Asphalt), Tröskeln (1982, The Threshold) and Frihet (1985, Freedom).